 Let’s not mince words — wool is the king of cold-weather textiles.
-It’s very basic, the product of shearing an animal, cleaning the coat, carding it into slivers and spinning it into yarn.
+The product of shearing an animal, cleaning the coat, carding it into slivers and spinning it into yarn, wool is simple enough.
 But wool is high-tech, too: the cuticle of wool fiber is hydrophobic, meaning it dispels water quickly, and because those same fibers aren’t straight, you end up with air pockets that trap heat.
 Wool even wicks moisture and prevents the kind of bacteria build-up that usually leads to odors.

 These attributes make wool the perfect material for blankets and throws.
 Get one to drape over the arm of your favorite chair, or simply keep it in the trunk of your car to safeguard against emergencies.
 Nine winter-ready options below.